Aceearly1993/lecarde-2/README.md

 `EXPERIMENT` - Changed Skeleton Gunman's behavior so that his bullet will now be a physical object instead of the bullet instantly reaches you as soon as he fires his gun.
 This change will have side effects so that the properties of his shots will no longer be identical to vanilla.
 (Aceearly1993)
 `ADDED` - Arrow notations on a statue at Guernon University when the mechanism inside the statue is pulled down.
 (Aceearly1993)
+`ADDED` - Instructions if you encountered crash exits for wrong reasons.
+(Aceearly1993)
 `FIXED` -  An attempt to fix a irregular, bug-like phenomenon which the knockback animation will be incorrect if try to step on stairs while very close to an airbone enemy who's sticking to the air.
 (Aceearly1993)
 `CHANGED` - Reorganized size of ending/credit roll text strings to make text size not too big (DX9 only).
 (Aceearly1993)
 `CHANGED` - Global Event editor: Reorganized platform/stair events to be in groups more visible.
+(Aceearly1993)
+`CHANGED` - Now you can carry 2 more High potions at once compared to vanilla.
 (Aceearly1993)

 #### [1.5.5] - 2025/1/10 ####